-Week 2 Sept.
-18-22: the (psychological) argument for a "stored program"
+Week 3 Sept.
+17-21: poverty of the stimulus and the (psychological) argument for a "stored program."

-The poverty of the stimulus argument.
 Behaviourism failed as a general theory of cognition.
 One widely accepted reason for this failure, and one which is foundational to much cognitive science (including cognitive psychology and AI), is the poverty of the stimulus argument.
 This argument has the following conclusion: the stimuli available to a cognitive system underdetermines that system's behaviour.
 That being so, something other than stimuli pared with behaviours will be necessary to explain cognitive systems.
-This week we will look at three cases where the poverty of the stimulus argument has been invoked: maze following in rats (Reading 4 Tolman), infant cognition (Reading 5 Carey), human language (Reading 6 Chomsky).
-Important point: the poverty of the stimulus argument, applied to such cases, is not a solution to a problem, but a way of stating the nature of the problem.
-It also suggests, in a general way, a certain sort of solution (one that goes beyond the conceptual resources of behaviourism).
+This week we will look at three cases where the poverty of the stimulus argument has been invoked: maze following in rats (Reading 2 Tolman), infant cognition (Reading 3 Carey), human language (Reading 4 Chomsky)

-Week 3 Sept.
-25-29:
+Week 4 Sept.
+24-28:

 The levels hypothesis.
 It is widely, perhaps universally, thought that cognition needs to be understood at a number of different levels.
-Some of these level differences are concerned with issues of scale--neurons vs. neural units vs. neural systems, for example, but others seem to imply more profound differences: our talk about the mind, for instance, is often expressed without any reference to the brain.
+Some of these level differences are concerned with issues of scale--neurons vs. neural units vs. neural systems, for example, but others seem to imply more profound differences: our talk about the mind is often expressed without any reference to the brain.
 In a similar way, talk about a computer's program is often discussed independently of the machine that runs the program.
 What are the relevant levels and how are they related?
+Reading 5 (Marr), Reading 6 (Carandini).